 A protein treatment is a treatment that infuses a boost of protein into your hair.
 It works to strengthen and repair the keratin.

-Benefits of a protein treatment
+Benefits of a protein treatment for hair

 Protein treatments offer several benefits, especially for damaged hair.
 If your hair is chemically processed or has heat damage then most likely protein treatments will help improve the health of your hair.